Sunflower Meaning: Ancient Incas to Modern Weddings

 The Amazing Size of Sunflowers

-Wild sunflowers have multiple stems and more than one head, with the heads or flowers usually being smaller than what we are accustomed to seeing.
+Wild sunflowers have multiple stems and more than one head, while the flower heads are usually smaller than what we are now accustomed to seeing.

 Modern sunflowers have been bred to have a single stem and one large flower.
 The largest sunflower head ever recorded was 34.5 inches across, grown by Emily Martin of Maple Ridge, Canada in 1983 (Source: Guinness Book of World Records).

 In the United States, sunflowers are found in the Midwest prairies as well as roadsides.
 The sunflower generally grows in scrub land and dry areas.
 Sunflowers are native to the Americas.
 They are the state flower of Kansas and the national flower of Russia.